welschmoor/instaclone-front/README.md

 - fix dark mode change not working when logged out

-- fix comment added message being in the wrong spot.
+- fix comment added message being in the wrong spot. (add relative somewhere)

-- Add back-arrows for closing the picModal!
+- (done) Add back-arrows for closing the picModal!

+- tomorrow add edit description and edit bio (maybe even through modal.)

+- Maybe remove modal wrapper and give its properties to Grid?

+- Dark Mode for login and signup!
+And for Upload modal duh

+- Deploy app

+- Scroll is not remembered after visiting SinglePic

 ## Functionality
 You can
-upload images
+- upload images
-edit profile avatar
+- edit profile avatar
+- follow/unfollow users
-authentication using JWT tokens follow/unfollow users personal feed with pictures from people you are following
+- authentication using JWT tokens
+- personal feed with pictures from people you are following